emillinden/TiTS/README.md

 - Can auto round to nearest interval at specified thresholds.
 - Supports black- or whitelist for auto rounding or skipping for certain projects.

-## Limitations

-- Currently doesn't set the `account` field in Tempo.
-If your company is using it you'll have to add it manually afterwards for the time being.

 ## Prerequisites

 - [Node.js](https://nodejs.org/en/) must be installed on your machine.